- The size chart is intended as a guide, as many factors influence the fit of the boots.

 - You can use Flex Hoof Boots for hooves of many different sizes and shapes.
 If however, the width of the hoof exceeds 10 mm in length, this boot is not perfect for your horse.

 - We have learned over years of using and selling many brands of boots, that any boot can fall off during a fast speed gallop if the horse steps on his front heels with his hind legs.
 FlexHorse boots, when properly fitted, are very sleek so usually, they do not fall off in a situation like this.
 However, as we are talking about the heavy and powerful animal, we just cannot be sure.
 If your horse has this problem with FlexHorse boots, or your horse is nervous in trails and jumps around and steps on his feet, please consider using bell boots on FlexHorse boots.
 It is perfectly normal to cover the legs from a hit of the iron shoe, why not cover the boots from the hit of the leg?

-- If you are not sure about the size after measuring the hoof, please contact your dealer of send us email for help.
+- If you are not sure about the size after measuring the hoof, please contact your dealer or send us email for help.
+We need pictures of the hooves before and after a fresh trim.
+Please keep in mind, that Flex boots require a trim made by anatomy of the particular horse and are kept in a good shape by the owner.